bykhov/bykhov.github.io/_posts/2024-06-19-wsl-tensorflow.md

 tags: ML/DL
 ---

-## Install Tensorflow on WSL for Dataspell
+## Install Tensorflow on WSL with GPU for Dataspell

 ### Tensorflow
 Steps:
-* Install WSL
+* Install WSL.
+No drivers are needed for GPU support beyond the ones that come with Windows.

 * Miniconda (from [here](https://medium.com/@momchilbattlenet/simple-guide-for-installing-tensorflow-gpu-version-on-wsl2-7e8aec2e3001))
 ```bash